-The first “Wolfson College-Cambridge, Professor Sir David Williams, European Legal Dialogues” has been concluded with great success
+The 1st “Wolfson College-Cambridge, Professor Sir David Williams, European Legal Dialogues” has been concluded with great success

 The first “Wolfson College-Cambridge, Professor Sir David Williams, European Legal Dialogue” took place on Tuesday 27 June, 2017 at Roger Needham Room of Wolfson College, under the title "The contribution of Judges to the development of Public Law".
 The event was presided by The Right Honorable Lord Justice John Laws and proved to be a great success attracting more than forty distinguished guests who participated in an active and vibrant scientific discussion.